Guide Dog puppies help with rehabilitation in Juvenile Justice Centre

-“It costs more than $35,000 to breed raise and train one Guide Dog and Guide Dogs NSW/ACT receives less than three per cent funding from the government,” Mr Adrian said.
+“It costs more than $50,000 to breed raise and train one Guide Dog and Guide Dogs NSW/ACT receives about five per cent funding from the government,” Mr Adrian said.

 “The number of people with vision impairment in NSW and the ACT alone is estimated to be 122,000, and we anticipate around 50,000 people with sight loss want or need one of or more of the range of services we provide.
 With our aging population, we anticipate that this number will continue to grow, as will the demand for Guide Dogs,” he said.